kieselsteini/PiXL-old/README.md

 * **quit()** Quits the game's main loop and closes the window.
 * **title(title)** Sets the title of the window.
 * **time()** Returns the time since start in seconds.
+* **resolution(width, height)** Sets the resolution of the screen.
+This function is very heavy on CPU and should be used only on startup or when the game really needs a shift in resolution (e.g. going from main menu to gameplay).

 ### Compression